- I’m confused about which math sequence to take. How do I decide? What is “enough”?

 I want to study abroad.
 Can I do this as a pre-med?

 Sure!
 But, you need to schedule carefully.
 It is important that the core courses for medicine be taken at Allegheny (or a least a U.S. institution).
-Quite a few medical schools prefer U.S. coursework and some insist upon it.
+Most medical schools prefer U.S. coursework and some insist upon it.
 Completing organic and physics in the sophomore year is one way to do this.
 Taking Physics 101 freshman year and Physics 102 in the sophomore year is possible.
 Delaying Bio 221 until spring of junior year might be helpful.
-It’s probably best to try to go abroad fall semester because the MCAT is offered in the spring and it’s preferable to take one of the spring tests if you want allopathic medicine.
-For osteopathic or dental medicine, the spring semester abroad (and a summer MCAT or DAT) would work just as well.
+It’s probably best to try to go abroad fall semester because the MCAT is offered in the spring and summer.
 Consider using all four years to complete your core coursework and apply after your senior year rather than rushing through life.
-Meet with both K. Peterson and Jenny Kawata as soon as possible.
+Meet with both K. Peterson as soon as possible.

 I am a junior (or senior) and I know I can’t go directly to medical school.
 Should I try a post-baccalaureate program, get a job, or go to graduate school?

 Well, it depends.
 This scenario can require a fairly involved decision making process and I encourage you to make an appointment to discuss the matter.
 In general, you must assess where your weakness is.
 If grades are good and MCATs are low, then getting a job and really studying hard for the test may be the best approach.
 Post-bac programs are also useful for low MCAT testers, but if your GPA is rather good (3.3 or better), then the post-bac program may be a waste of quite a lot of money.